Fl0W97/test-environment_js/README.md

 - improve code quality --> ??
 - show steps in console console.log --> delete at the end
 - add progress/ number of question which are done
+- shift the country database to another js file

 - modus1: with failure
 - modus2: no failure